 Much like "thinking inside the box," another element of strategic planning can be attributed to focusing on actually doing something instead of merely thinking that we should be doing something.
 This can be rather difficult to accomplish given how we’ve all been conditioned to feel that running security operations supersedes changing security operations.

 Roadmaps are an excellent way for organizations to support their strategic plans.
 But what we should be cautious of is that these roadmaps don’t dictate exactly what we need to do to reach our goals.
 Wouldn’t it be better if we could instead leverage the motivation within our operational security teams to provide us with a vision of what the finish line should look like?

 This is a proven ideology that has produced information technologies that have integrated and simplified information security values without becoming too disturbing for users.
 The key component, as stated by Steve Jobs, is that you've got to start with the customer experience and work back toward the technology -- not the other way around.

 The evolution of information security is often a reaction to the advancement of the data and technology it protects.
 Having established roadmaps that illustrate what the finish line is, the execution of a strategic plan can be driven by those who are thinking inside the box and motivated to achieve success.

 However, as professionals we must keep in mind how quickly being passionate can change to being obsessed and that this can influence the overall implementation of strategic security solutions.
 If we work backwards from where we want to be, we will be able to better integrate and simplify information security regardless of technology.

 Jason is an Information Security professional with over 10 years of experience.
-He is currently the Senior Forensic Investigator within the Scotiabank group where he has been responsible for digital investigations, software development, security architecture, project ...
+He is currently the Director of Security Forensics & Civil Investigations within the Scotiabank group.
+Throughout his career at Scotiabank, he has been responsible for digital investigations, ...
 View Full Bio